stephanigon/overtime-app/README.md

 - fix admin dashboard bug
 - implement honeybadger error reporting
 - implement new relic for keeping the site alive
+- check on data issue and verify that correct hours are being tracked

 ##TODOS: